 By display triangles pointing in different directions, they concluded that inverted triangles cause anxiety and appear threatening.
 According to them, this explains why goatees and pointed features are associated with evil and the devil himself.

 Whilst it is certainly true that the devil has been portrayed with a particularly pointy beard, we cannot ignore a cultural influence that has endured nearly two millennia.
-As described in the Circle beard guide, Christian artists and scholars appropriated key features from Ancient Greek and pagan mythology.
+As described in the Circle beard guide linked above, Christian artists and scholars appropriated key features from Ancient Greek and pagan mythology.

 Pagan imagery was soon associated with evil creatures such as demons and the devil, which evolved over time.
 Pointed beards were a prevalent visual element of Roman gods such as Pan and Greek heroes, which quickly became victim to the purge.
 Considering that such iconography has nestled into our social conditioning for so long, it’s no surprise that simple geometric shapes can influence the human mind.

 However, the psychological impact of a Pointed beard can be profoundly positive on the wearer.
 For instance, consider Gerard Butler and his portrayal as Leonidas.
-His Pointed beard was appropriated by imagery of the real King Leonidas I and conceptualised for the film.
+His pointed beard was appropriated by the imagery of the real King Leonidas I and conceptualised for the film.

 Note that although he appears powerful, robust and threatening, he doesn’t appear evil.
 Although Gerard Butler is already a strong-jawed gentleman, Pointed beards build out a prominent chin, which denotes strong leadership.